RapidFireAI/Articles/RAG/RAG-SciFact-tutorial.md

 ## Notebook Walkthrough

-Ready to optimize your own RAG pipeline?
-The complete notebook with full code is available in the [RapidFireAI GitHub repository](https://github.com/RapidFireAI/rapidfireai/blob/main/tutorial_notebooks/rag-contexteng/rf-tutorial-scifact-full-evaluation.ipynb).
+You can find the complete code for this tutorial in the [RapidFireAI GitHub repository](https://github.com/RapidFireAI/rapidfireai/blob/main/tutorial_notebooks/rag-contexteng/rf-tutorial-scifact-full-evaluation.ipynb).
+If you encounter any issues or need guidance while running it, join our [Discord community](https://discord.gg/6vSTtncKNN)—we're here to help!

 Let's break down what the notebook does step by step: